Watts-Lab/task-mapping/tasks/Recall Images.md

 Group performance on memorizing and identifying stimuli based on questions after memorization period

 ## Incentives
-Participants who completed the study were paid a total of $100: $10 for completing the individual tests; $30 for lab visit 1;and $60 for lab visit 2.
+Participants who completed the study were paid a total of $100: $10 for completing the individual tests; $30 for lab visit 1; and $60 for lab visit 2.
 We elected not to explicitly pay groups for better performance, relying instead on intrinsic motivation through priming.